Davide Faraoni: Youth career

-Internazionale
+Inter Milan

 Faraoni graduated from the youth team in 2011.
 Under new coach Gian Piero Gasperini, he played in pre-season friendlies, usually as a wing-back in 3–4–3 formation. and made his competitive debut in 2011 Supercoppa Italiana in Beijing.
 That match Gasperini used his symbolic 3–5–2 formation in the first half but changed to 4–4–1–1 in the second; Faraoni substituted midfielder Ricardo Álvarez in the 63rd minute, as a left-midfielder.
 He made his Serie A debut 3 months later, under new coach Claudio Ranieri, replacing Jonathan in the last minutes.
 That match Inter won against Cagliari 2–1.
 He was the only backup right-back of the team on UCL matchday 5 as Maicon had not yet recovered.
 He made his European debut in that match, replacing Ricky Álvarez on 22 November 2011, a 1–1 draw with Trabzonspor.

 Faraoni played five out of a possible six matches for Inter in December, all as right midfielder.
 The first match was his first start in his professional career, losing to Udinese 0–1 on 3 December.
 In the next game, Faraoni played his first European start, losing to CSKA, but Inter already qualified as group winners before that match.
 He then played 3 out of 4 successive league matches, as a midfielder, in which Inter won all 4 matches and climbed from the bottom half to 5th before the winter break.
 Faraoni was highly rated in the first match (v.
 Fiorentina) but he was substituted at half time in the second (v.
 Genoa, by Álvarez, who made a winning assist) and third matches (v.
 Lecce, by Cambiasso).
 In those 4 league appearances, Zanetti moved from right midfielder to right-back twice (against Udinese & Genoa, Maicon was injured/rested, whilst he was suspended v.
 Fiorentina), and as central midfielder (v.
 Lecce, Cambiasso on the bench); while his right wing-back competitor Nagatomo was played as a left-back to replace injured Chivu in the latter 3 matches.
 Faraoni missed the match against Cesena on 18 December as Zanetti and Maicon restored to their usual positions.